How to: Localize Code

 Embedded resources are compiled into the project's DLL.

 Build the project to create the resource satellite DLLs.

-In the Package Designer, click the Advanced tab and add the satellite assembly.
+In the Package Designer, choose the Advanced tab, and then add the satellite assembly.

 In the Location box, prepend a culture ID folder to the Location path, such as de-DE\Project Item Name.resources.dll.

 If your solution does not already reference the System.Web assembly, add a reference to it, and add a directive in your code to System.Web.

 Locate all hard-coded strings in your code that are visible to users, such as UI text, errors, and message text.
 Replace them with a call to the GetGlobalResourceObject method using the following syntax: